questdb/questdb.io/blog/2020-10-20-authentication-for-influx-line-protocol.md

 To these ends we decided to provide authentication for the InfluxDB line protocol over TCP with a simple [challenge/response](https://en.wikipedia.org/wiki/Challenge%E2%80%93response_authentication) mechanism, where the challenge is a [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce) and the response a signature.
 [Elliptic curve cryptography](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) (ECC curve P-256) with [SHA-256](https://en.wikipedia.org/wiki/SHA-2) was chosen for the signature algorithm, this ensures strong authentication that is hopefully future proof.
 The elliptic curve cryptographic keys have a public and secret component, it is possible to configure QuestDB with just the public part, thereby mitigating any risks of storing secret information on the server.
 Languages such as [JavaScript and Go](/docs/develop/insert-data/#influxdb-line-protocol) have standard libraries that implement ECC, the [JSON Web Key](https://tools.ietf.org/html/rfc7517) standard can be used to store and distribute the keys in a clear and ubiquitous manner.

-The authentication challenge/response mechanism was chosen to minimise the impact on the line protocol, it works as follows:
+The authentication challenge/response mechanism was chosen to minimise the impact on the protocol, it works as follows:
 1. When the client connects it sends its key id to the server.
 2. The server responds with a [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce) in printable characters.
 3. The client responds with the [base64](https://en.wikipedia.org/wiki/Base64) encoded signature of the nonce.